Benjamin Franklin once said that “an investment in knowledge pays the best interest.”

 And while the financial benefits are clear, it’s the non-economic benefits that may prove the most interesting.

-Here are six more benefits to earning a master’s degree, according to CareerAddict:
+Six more benefits to earning a master’s degree

 1) Advance your career